-In spring, take a look at what I am offering and join, to kick-start your health with a good mix of complex carbohydrates, fats and oils.
+Take a look at the seasonal detox programs to see what I am offering and join, to kick-start your health with a good mix of complex carbohydrates, fats and oils.

 As part of any detox diet managing the inflammation within the body is critical.
 Because age-related diseases have a common root: chronic, low-level inflammation.

 Chronic inflammation makes you more susceptible to chronic diseases, like obesity, and inflammatory conditions, like rheumatoid arthritis.
 Certain foods, like lower glycemic foods and foods high in omega-3 fatty acids and antioxidants can decrease inflammation and protect tissues from inflammatory damage.